notken12/arcadecord/server/src/manuals/filler.md

-# FILLER
+# Filler

-## Change the color the the squares in your blob to match adjacent squares and absorb them.
+## Fill the board to win!

+Players take turns changing their color to absorb more squares.
+The winner is the player who takes the most area.